ejsinfuego/calendar/README.md

 Reusable dynamic calendar UI.

 Used Carbon -- (A simple PHP API extension for DateTime) for scripting.
 Bootstrap CSS for layout and to have it responsive.
 This is what looks like.
+You can add your own scripting and add necessary elements accordingly.